Singapore food and travel TV series Crack the Cookie Code goes regional

 Lazan and Reveendran are childhood best friends from Katong Convent, and they share producing and starring credits.
 After landing sponsors Khong Guan Biscuits and Jeep on their own, the pair shopped their show around.
 Crack the Cookie Code was then picked up by A&E Television Networks Asia and is now showing on Channel FYI.
 Lazan says they are currently in talks for possible US distribution.

-So what are her advice on how to take on the challenges of being an Asian trying to get a foothold in Hollywood?
+So what is her advice on how to take on the challenges of being an Asian trying to get a foothold in Hollywood?

 “Multiracial people are one of the fastest growing demographics, and yet a representation of them is still not reflected in on our screens.
 You get the ‘You're not Asian enough, or you’re not Caucasian enough’ comments,” she said.
 “I see myself as a child of the world… and you get challenged with the range of stereotypes because you embody both.
 The goal is not to fit in a mould that’s been presented, but to discover your own voice and create a path as an artist that you hope other people find relatable, no matter what their background is.”